 - a.
 Each entry that meets class requirements will receive a ribbon. - b.
 A class champion will be named in each class. - c.
 An overall grand champion and a reserve champion will be selected. - 9.
 Class Descriptions: 4-H food entries will be divided into the following levels and classes:

-All recipes are located in the 4-H Fair Recipe Book--Food at http://4-h.ca.uky.edu/content/food-and-nutrition and also in the publication identified in the class description.
+All recipes are located in the 4-H Fair Recipe Book--Food and also in the publication identified in the class description.